 This last question will largely be influenced by where you are at in your life professionally and financially.
-I had the privilege of starting Ruben Digital when I was 21 years old, I still lived with my parents, I had no college debt (because I was a drop out) and I had a few part-time jobs going for me.
-The only financial sacrifice I had to make was dipping into my college savings to get started ($800), and then a few more cash-flow injections (two $4,000 investments) after key indicators that we would be successful and needed to expand resources.
-However, I also gave up nearly all my free-time.
+I am thankful and privileged to have support of my family and was living at home when I started my business at the age of 21.
+I also gave up nearly all my free-time.
 My life consisted of day job, gym, food, and new business.
 Whenever I did make time for friends, I would bring my computer with me so at least 50% or more of that time was productive.

-Now, take the person who is in significant debt, or they have large family obligations (i.e. children or sick family members).
-This is a much more precarious route, and I would suggest a business venture with low overhead and low barrier to entry (such as drop shipping or consulting).
-Here your primary expense will be branding and customer acquisition (sales and marketing), as well as your time to research.
+For people in significant debt or they have large family obligations, start with a business venture with low overhead and low barrier to entry (such as drop shipping or consulting).
+Your primary expenses will be branding and customer acquisition, as well as your time to research.

 Founder | Ruben Digital | @naterubenrdm on Twitter, LinkedIn, Instagram

 Everything Passover from seders to shopping on the Passover Guide

 Find all the Passover 2019 food and events and more on ChiTribe’s Event Calendar